 In fact, the top three incentives for millennials to join a loyalty program are: How quickly rewards are earned (43%), the variety of rewards offered (34%), and the ease of tracking and redeeming rewards (22%).

 Try Email and Text Message Marketing

-Over 95% of millennials have a smartphone, and they're constantly using it to text their friends and check their email.
+More than 93% of American millennials have a smartphone, and they're constantly using it to text their friends and check their email.

 Leverage this list by emailing or texting updates, newsletters, or special promotions to your loyal customers.

 If digital receipts aren't one of your offerings yes, don't fret.
 You can always resort to the tried and true business card drop and build a manual list of contact info – though this will involve a bit more busy work typing in all that information.

 List on Google My Business

 With 85% of millennials searching for a restaurant while on-the-go with their phones, your restaurant needs to be optimized for search.